-Bryan W. Cunningham, PhD, is director, MedStar Musculoskeletal Education and Research Institute (MMERI), Division of Orthopaedic Research, Department of Orthopaedic Surgery, MedStar Union Memorial Hospital.
-In this position, Dr. Cunningham is responsible for formulating and executing MMERI’s annual scientific and research strategy and for developing and maintaining a multidisciplinary research center capable of conducting biomechanical testing, histologic and radiographic studies, in-vivo biological modeling, and clinical research.
+Bryan W. Cunningham, PhD, is the director of the MedStar Health Musculoskeletal Education and Research Institute, located in the Division of Orthopaedic Research, Department of Orthopaedic Surgery at MedStar Union Memorial Hospital.
+In this position, Dr. Cunningham is responsible for formulating and executing the Institute’s annual scientific and research strategy and for developing and maintaining a multidisciplinary research center capable of conducting biomechanical testing, histologic and radiographic studies, in-vivo biological modeling, and clinical research.

 Dr. Cunningham has published more than 130 articles in peer-reviewed journals.
 His published research has been on topics such as spinal reconstructive surgery, biomechanical fixation, and surgical techniques.
 He is associate editor of Spine Deformity, and he reviews manuscripts for Spine, Journal of Clinical Orthopaedics and Related Research, The Spine Journal, European Spine Journal, and the Journal of Orthopaedic Research.
 His work has been published in Spine, Journal of Neurosurgery: Spine, Clinical Spine Surgery, and other prominent journals.

-His educational responsibilities include developing and incorporating the non-clinical research fellowship program for MMERI and providing research guidance to medical school students and orthopaedic residents, fellows, and attending physicians.
+His educational responsibilities include developing and incorporating the non-clinical research fellowship program for the Musculoskeletal Education and Research Institute and providing research guidance to medical school students and orthopaedic residents, fellows, and attending physicians.
 He has mentored more than 15 PhD-level fellows in spinal research.
 In addition, he holds an appointment as an adjunct professor, Menzies Health Institute, Queensland School of Medical Science, Griffith University, Queensland, Australia.

 Dr. Cunningham has received numerous research awards, including an award for “Best Podium Presentation in Translational Research” from the European Orthopaedic Research Society and a “Basic Science Resident Research Award” from the Cervical Spine Research Society.
 He is a member of the Scoliosis Research Society, the Orthopaedic Research Society, the North American Spine Society, and the International Society for the Advancement of Spine Surgery.
 He has presented his research at more than 500 specialty society meetings, giving presentations for the Scoliosis Research Society, North American Spine Society, Cervical Spine Research Society, Orthopaedic Research Society, American Academy of Orthopaedic Surgeons, International Meeting of Advanced Spine Techniques, International Society for the Advancement of Spine Surgery, and others.